Brother Cane: Reformations: 2005, 2011–2012, 2022–2023

 In 2005, Brother Cane reunited for two concerts.
 One of the shows was released as a two-disc set with previously unreleased backstage, offstage, concert footage (a 40-minute show as the opening act for Van Halen in Fresno from '95) and interview content.
 Brother Cane again reunited for a brief tour in 2012.

 In March 2022, Brother Cane announced they would reunite for live shows later in the year.
-Johnson is rejoined by original bass guitarist Glenn Maxey, along with Buck Johnson (Aerosmith, Hollywood Vampires) on keyboards, Tony Higbee on guitar (Tom Keifer Band), and drummer Jarred Pope from Johnson's solo band.
+Johnson is rejoined by original bass guitarist Glenn Maxey, along with Buck Johnson (Aerosmith, Hollywood Vampires) on keyboards, Tony Higbee on guitar (Tom Keifer Band), and drummer Jarred Pope (Tom Keifer Band and Johnson's solo band).
 The first show was at the Northern Lights Theater in Milwaukee, Wisconsin on April 22.
 Further shows in Birmingham, Alabama and Nashville, Tennessee are also planned, with the live set to feature songs from the band's first album, including songs never played live before, plus hits from the later albums.

 The band performed a full tour in 2023 to coincide with the 30th anniversary of the release of the Brother Cane album.
 Johnson stated: "I’m just over the moon about this.
 Brother Cane fans are some of the most passionate that I've encountered in all of my travels.
 I'm certainly proud of all these songs, and the guys and I are looking forward to bringing them to the people once again."

-In November 2025, Brother Cane announced that they would be releasing their 4th album, Magnolia Medicine in early 2026, which is also the band's first album since their reformation as well as their first studio album in 28 years since Wishpool.
+In November 2025, Brother Cane announced that they would be releasing their 4th album, Magnolia Medicine in April 2026, which is also the band's first album since their reformation as well as their first studio album in 28 years since Wishpool.